FOSSEE/eSim/Windows/README.md

 	- everything from `modules` folder except `Connectors_Terminal_Blocks.pretty/TerminalBlock_Altech_AK300-2_P5.00mm.kicad_mod` and `TO_SOT_Packages_THT.pretty/TO-220-3_Vertical.kicad_mod`
 	- everything from `temmplate` folder except `kicad.pro` file

-   Now, compress it in zip format, place it at `eSim\library` and delete that folder.
+   Now, compress it in zip format (`kicadLibrary.zip`), place it at `eSim/library` and delete that folder.

+4. Update the ``image`` directory path in the `library/browser/welcome.html` as:

+	From `src="../../images/logo.png"` to `src="images/logo.png"`

-4. Add eSim user manual `eSim_Manual_<version>.pdf` at location `library/browser/User-Manual`.
+5. Add eSim user manual `eSim_Manual_<version>.pdf` at location `library/browser/User-Manual`.

-5. Replace `LICENSE` file with `LICENSE.rtf` file in `eSim` folder.
+6. Replace `LICENSE` file with `LICENSE.rtf` file in `eSim` folder.

-6. Compress `eSim` folder in 7z format and add it to the installer folder (Make sure that there is folder named `eSim` inside this compressed file).
+7. Compress `eSim` folder in 7z format and add it to the installer folder (Make sure that there is folder named `eSim` inside this compressed file).

-7. Add the dependencies for `NGHDL` to the installer folder.
+8. Add the dependencies for `NGHDL` to the installer folder.

 > Note: Refer this [documentation](https://github.com/fossee/nghdl/tree/installers/Windows/README.md) on packaging NGHDL for Windows OS.

-8. Apply NSIS plugins.
+9. Apply NSIS plugins.
 Refer [here](https://github.com/fossee/nghdl/tree/installers/Windows/NSISplugins/) for the same.

-9. Add KiCad installer `kicad-4.0.7-i686.exe` to the installer folder.
+10. Add KiCad installer `kicad-4.0.7-i686.exe` to the installer folder.

 > Note: Refer this [documentation](https://github.com/fossee/KiCad-eSim/blob/executables/README.md) on packaging KiCad for Windows OS

-10. Add following files/folder to the installer folder:
+11. Add following files/folder to the installer folder:
 	- License file (`rtf` format)
 	- Logo (`ico` format)
 	- `esim-setup-script` file
-	- Makerchip executables (`makerchip.7z` file)
-	- `nghdl-setup-script` file fromt the `NGHDL` repository
+	- `nghdl-setup-script` file from the `NGHDL` repository

-11. Compile the NSI script (`esim-setup-script` file).
+12. Compile the NSI script (`esim-setup-script` file).
 Now only use the generated installer for distribution.

 > Note: If there is any warning on `Eliminating "zeroing code out"`, then have a look at this reference - https://nsis-dev.github.io/NSIS-Forums/html/t-358040.html